finos/FDC3/docs/api-bridging/spec.md

 * GUIDs required to uniquely identify messages
   * To be referenced in replies

 This means that each request that gets generated, should contain a request GUID, and every response to a request should contain a response GUID AND reference the request GUID.
-A response the does not reference a request GUID should be considered invalid.
+A response that does not reference a request GUID will be considered invalid.

+#### Global Unique Identifier

+A GUID (globally unique identifier), also known as a Universally Unique IDentifier (UUID), is a generated 128-bit text string that is intended to be 'unique across space and time', as defined in [IETF RFC 4122](https://www.ietf.org/rfc/rfc4122.txt).

+There are several types of GUIDs, which vary how they are generated.
+As Desktop Agents will typically be running on the same machine, system clock and hardware details may not provide sufficient uniqueness in GUIDs generated (including during the connect step, where Desktop Agent name collisions may exist).
+Hence, it is recommended that both Desktop Agents and Desktop Agent Bridges SHOULD use a version 4 generation type (random).

 ### Forwarding of Messages to Other Agents

-//TODO: rewrite based on DA deciding to send to bridge, bridge forwards on
-//if target specified, forward to specific agent only

 The DAB MUST be able to forward messages received from one DA on to others (excluding obviously the Desktop Agent where the request was originated).
 There are a few simple rules which determine whether a message needs to be forwarded: